 Dirk de Graaf

 B-GOOD’s project coordinator Prof. dr. Dirk de Graaf of Universiteit Ghent has devoted his research to disease-causing agents of bees.
 In recent years Prof. de Graaf focuses his research on bridging fundamental research and beekeeping practice, focusing on bee health and selection.

-The research team lead by Prof. de Graaf investigates whether the health status of a bee colony depends also on genetic components.
+His team investigates whether the health status of a bee colony depends also on genetic components.
 If the genetic background partly determines colony health, it becomes highly important for beekeeping management and risk assessment.

 David Claeys Boúúaert